Sterling sinks to five-week low as Brexit burden bites

-LONDON Worries and uncertainty over the impact of Britain's looming exit from the European Union drove sterling to another five-week trough below $1.30 on Wednesday as investors awaited the outcome of September's meeting of the U.S. Federal Reserve.
+LONDON, Sept 21 Worries and uncertainty over the impact of Britain's looming exit from the European Union drove sterling to another five-week trough below $1.30 on Wednesday.

 Since plumbing a three-decade low of $1.2798 in early July, shortly after Britain's referendum on EU membership, the pound had rallied more than 5 percent up against the dollar, as economic data showed the immediate effects of the Brexit vote were not as dire as had been feared.